|

 resources across a thin landscape.
 Not a good result over the

+longer term.
 As a Board member, I like to see from the CEO (even in

 smaller businesses) a summary statement of the specific